stelmo/Stochastic-Dynamical-Control-Code/README.md

 ## Running the Code:

-Please see the folder `openloop_scenarions` or `closedloop_scenarions` to run simulations/demonstrations.
+Please see the folder `openloop_scenarios` or `closedloop_scenarios` to run simulations/demonstrations.
 The folders `openloop` and `closedloop` are meant as testing ground before scripts move into the scenario folders.

 ## Testing: